RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

   <figcaption>Ruan Mei's home planet was one blessed by the Abundance.</figcaption>
 </figure>

->*"The soft wind beckons the early spring, a joyous mood does it bring.
+> *"The soft wind beckons the early spring, a joyous mood does it bring.
 A chill wake from rest, the plum blossom in a mess.
 Where is the home I miss, only remembered in drunken bliss."*

 Despite not remembering much about her homeland, Ruan Mei has acknowledged that her homeland was a place that fascinated her.
 She states that "with its pristine waters, my homeland is like a tapestry of wonders."
 This could be a metaphorical description, alluding to how the planet might have been teeming with life.
 It could also be a literal recollection of the planet, illustrating how the nature and physical appearance of her home may have been beautiful.

 It is possible that No Man's Land is Ruan Mei's home.
-However, it is most likely not, as in the Trailblaze Mission featuring her, the Trailblazer is given the option to ask whether she has researched there before.
+The Data Bank explains that Ruan Mei was born on a planet covered in ice.
+However, it is possible that it is not, as in the Trailblaze Mission featuring her, the Trailblazer is given the option to ask whether she has researched there before.
 She responds that she and her mother spent 11 polar nights there.
 The possibility of this being her home cannot be completely eradicated, still, as she doesn't seem to have much recollection of her home.

 Ruan Mei also may be from the Xianzhou Alliance, due to her home world being blessed by the Abundance and her Chinese roots, as well as the fact that Ruan Mei helped provide information on Lan for the Simulated Universe.
+The Data Bank also supports this conclusion by stating that Ruan Mei has been seen in Xianzhou before.
 However, this is not confirmed, either, and Ruan Mei has never mentioned anything about the Xianzhou Alliance.
 There is not enough information to conclude where exactly Ruan Mei's home planet is, or if it even exists anymore.

 ### Simulated Universe
->*"I nurture the prototypes of the universe and the Aeons."*
+> *"I nurture the prototypes of the universe and the Aeons."*

 ### Other Experiments
 - fragmentum creecher